 Notes

-• Store any leftovers, once fully cooled, wrapped in plastic wrap and stored in an airtight container at room temperature for 3 days, in the fridge for 5 days, or freeze slices, once cooled, and freeze in a zip top storage bag with as much air removed as possible for up to 6 months.
+• Store any leftovers, once fully cooled, wrapped in plastic wrap and in an airtight container at room temperature for 3 days, in the fridge for 5 days, or freeze slices, once cooled, and in a zip-top storage bag with as much air removed as possible for up to 6 months.
 Thaw in the fridge or at room temperature.

-• Serve chilled or slightly warmed or toasted.
-(If it’s been a few days and the bread is getting a little dried out, toast it!)
+• Serve chilled or slightly warmed (if it’s been a few days and the bread is getting a little dried out, toast it!)

 • Add ½ cup chocolate chips to the batter if desired.